 Some Popular Sweet Cherry Types Originated From Canada

-Canada – a neighbor of the United States also has many heavenly-send cherry species with various distinguished characteristics.
+North of the United States is Canada, a country with many heavenly-send cherry species with various distinguished characteristics.
 Read on to find out what they are!

 8. Van

 A special cherry species in Canada is the Van cherry.
-They feature medium-sized and firm fruits with an incredible sweetness that you can serve as a healthy snack or make juices, jam, etc.
+It produces medium-sized sweet and firm fruits that you can serve as a healthy snack or make juices, jam, etc.

 Origin: In Summerland, British Columbia and was introduced in 1944)